Teresa-Macarulla/Comp.Phy.Projects/P1/README.txt

 This repository documents the workflow and codes for Project 1.
 The files are described in order of use, following the progression of the project.

+IMPORTANT: data2.txt and data4.txt are zip files as GitHub doesn't admit heavy files.
+You need to unzip these files.

 - Step 1: Generating the exact solution

 * problem2.cpp